GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

     This configuration is closer to the container and has a higher priority.
 The `disable=false` in the configuration indicates that log files should be collected, overriding the global configuration.

-    Therefore, the log files for this container will still be collected, but the stdout/stderr console output will not be collected because of disable=true.
+    Therefore, the log files for this container will still be collected, but the stdout/stderr console output will not be collected because of `disable=true`.

 <!-- markdownlint-enable -->

 ## FAQ {#faq}

 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: Issue with Soft Links in Log Directories {#log-path-link}
+### Issue with Soft Links in Log Directories {#log-path-link}
 <!-- markdownlint-enable -->

-Normally, Datakit retrieves the path of log files from the container/Kubernetes API and collects the file accordingly.
+Normally, DataKit retrieves the path of log files from the container/Kubernetes API and collects the file accordingly.

-However, in some special environments, a soft link may be created for the directory containing the log file, and Datakit is unable to know the target of the soft link in advance, which prevents it from mounting the directory and collecting the log file.
+However, in some special environments, a soft link may be created for the directory containing the log file, and DataKit is unable to know the target of the soft link in advance, which prevents it from mounting the directory and collecting the log file.

 For example, suppose a container log file is located at `/var/log/pods/default_log-demo_f2617302-9d3a-48b5-b4e0-b0d59f1f0cd9/log-output/0.log`.
 In the current environment, `/var/log/pods` is a soft link pointing to `/mnt/container_logs`, as shown below: